Kelsey Daugherty: Club career

 In 2018, she played for the Long Island Rough Riders of the UWS, where she was a team Player of the Year candidate, making 41 saves over the 10-game season.

 In 2019, Daugherty was eligible for the 2019 NWSL College Draft.
 Although Daugherty went undrafted, she received tryouts with a pair of teams: North Carolina Courage and Washington Spirit.
 While trialing with the Washington Spirit, Daugherty met former Wake Forest All-American Aubrey Bledsoe, who previously played with Danish club Fortuna Hjørring of the Elitedivisionen and connected her with the club, who proceeded to sign her to a contract.
 She got injured on the October 30, 2019, in the Round of 16 at the 2019–20 UEFA Women's Champions League against Olympique Lyonnais.

 In September 2020, she joined the Chicago Red Stars of the National Women's Soccer League on a short-term contract.

 In 2021, she signed with Swedish club Djurgårdens IF.

 On August 15, 2022, Daugherty transferred to Racing Louisville FC of the National Women's Soccer League.

 In April 2023, she joined Norwegian Toppserien club Avaldsnes IL.

 In August 2023, she signed a two-year contract with Celtic of the Scottish Women's Premier League.

 In July 2025, Daugherty joined Brooklyn FC of the USL Super League.
+She made 18 appearances in her lone season with Brooklyn before departing from the club one year later.